Apps for boatingThe best apps for finding harbours and anchorages

 Anchor Zone

-Very simple but efficient app from the American sailing school NauticalED.
-To activate it, you mark a swell zone around the boat by hand; as soon as the GPS position is outside the zone, the alarm is triggered.
+Very simple and efficient app from the American sailing school NauticalED.
+To activate it, a windward area around the boat is marked by hand; as soon as the GPS position is outside the zone, the alarm is triggered.
 As no fixed circle or sector is specified, the alarm is well suited to warn of wind shifts or to mark rocks and shallows.
 Unfortunately, there is no scaling to adjust the sound circle to the chain length.

 • only for iOS